LeonardoJaques/kotlinYouTube/README.md

   As this is just a custom ImageView
   -> https://github.com/hdodenhof/CircleImageView

-all this project is base of free corse -> https://www.letsbuildthatapp.com/
+all this project is base of free course -> https://www.letsbuildthatapp.com/